-The area included in the SK-1 survey is legally regulated in an intense way.
+The domain encompassed by the SK-2 survey is legally regulated.
 Criminal prosecution and criminal procedure are regulated primarily by the Criminal Procedure Act, which is an organic law.
-That law strictly regulates aspects which are an important part of the SK-1 form (whether a criminal prosecution is carried out on the basis of official duty or not, directions on investigation, which decisions can be made by public prosecutor's offices and on which grounds, etc.).
+That law strictly regulates aspects which are an important part of the SK-2 form (whether a criminal prosecution is carried out on the basis of official duty or not, which decisions can be made by court and on which grounds, etc.).
 Volume of information, including a general volume of information that may make a basis for data collection, which criminal prosecution bodies are authorised to require from an accused person, is regulated by the Criminal Procedure Act (primarily in its articles 272 and 413).
-Article 202 provides a definition frame for the preparation and implementation of statistical definitions for the SK-1 survey.
-In addition, the Criminal Code, which contains a catalogue of criminal offences (and serves as a basis for the Classification of criminal offences of the Croatian Bureau of Statistics) is also an organic law.
-Further on, in line with the Criminal Procedure Act, competent public prosecutor's offices are obligated to make a final decision based on the crime report in due time.
-Crime reports against unknown perpetrators are exception, which is explained in detail under item 0 (Concepts and definitions).
-Eurostat (Statistical Office of the European Union) and the UN Office for Drugs and Crime send a voluminous joint questionnaire to countries entitled "UNODC Surveys on Crime Trends and the Operations of Criminal Justice Systems (UN-CTS questionnaire)" is currently the main methodological framework used in justice administration statistics.
-Categories of criminal offences, i.e., definitions of offences implemented in the aforementioned questionnaire correspond to items of International Classification of Crime for Statistical Purposes, which is aimed at pairing all criminal offences at the national level with applicable items of this international classification in order to achieve a more significant international comparability and a better insight in national specific characteristics of individual forms of crime.
-SK-1 survey results make a basis for filling in a part of the questionnaire that refer to reported persons.
-As for the justice administration statistics of the Croatian Bureau of Statistics, an initial pairing of criminal offences of the Criminal Code with the International Classification of Crime for Statistical Purposes is currently underway.
-Pairing of criminal offences encompassed by the joint guestionnaire of Eurostat (Statistical Office of the European Union) and the UN Office for Drugs and Crime send a voluminous joint questionnaire to countries entitled "UNODC Surveys on Crime Trends and the Operations of Criminal Justice Systems (UN-CTS questionnaire)" has already been done.
+Article 202 provides a definition frame for the preparation and implementation of statistical definitions for the SK-2 survey.
+The Criminal Code, which contains a catalogue of criminal offences (and serves as a basis for the Classification of criminal offences of the Croatian Bureau of Statistics) is also an organic law.
+Eurostat (Statistical Office of the European Union) and the UN Office for Drugs and Crime send a voluminous joint questionnaire to countries entitled "UNODC Surveys on Crime Trends and the Operations of Criminal Justice Systems (UN-CTS questionnaire)" is currently the main methodological framework used in justice administration statistics, which allows for international comparability of data.
+The definitions of criminal offences are in line with the International Classification of Crime for Statistical Purposes, which ensures consistency in pairing of national criminal offences with their international categories.

+SK-2 survey results make a basis for filling in a part of the questionnaire that refer to accused and convicted persons, by which the statistical data processing is harmonised with the European standards.